LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 Are MAD and SAnR odd names?
 Well, yes, but simultaneously debugging grammar rules and countless levels (both generated and potentially generated) feels MAD and becoming SanR is urgent.
 In that light, the results game developers achieve using generative grammars seem even more amazing.
-This is a cutting-edge field where  practice and research can meet and explore the limits of procedural content generation.
+Clearly, this is cutting-edge technology that explores the limits of procedural content generation.

 * **Symposium.** In case you wish to learn more, Quinten will give a talk at the [Symposium on Live Game Design](/project/update/2019/02/01/Live-Game-Design-Symposium.html) in Amsterdam on February 27th.